wri/decision-tree/README.md

 ## 🧠 Purpose & Scope

 The primary functions of this code are located within `run_decision_tree.py`.

 **Data Gathering & Cleaning**
-  - Query the TerraMatch API, Maxar API and OpenTopo API to gather input data for the decision tree
+- Query the TerraMatch API, Maxar API, and OpenTopo API to gather input data for the decision tree
-  - Process, validate and clean the API response into the various "branches" of the tree **Apply Logic**
+- Process, validate, and clean the API response into the various "branches" of the tree

+**Apply Logic**
 - Apply the rules framework

 **Make Decisions**
 - Apply the weighted scoring approach at the polygon level
 - Calculate the cost to monitor the project
-  - Aggregate polygon scores to derive project score **Upload**
+- Aggregate polygon scores to derive project score

+**Upload**
 - Push results to Asana
-  - Push results to s3
+- Push results to S3

 ## 🎯 Goals & Non-Goals